shreyabhatta/shreyabhatta/README.md

 ### Hi there 👋

 Hey!
-I am **Shreya Bhattacharya,** a final year undergraduate from IIT Kanpur pursuing B.Tech in Materials Science and Engineering.
+I am **Shreya Bhattacharya** and I am currently working as a Product Analyst in Zomato.

 - 🌱 I’m currently learning Full-stack development
-- 👯 I’m looking to collaborate on machine learning and computer vision
+- 👯 I’m looking to collaborate on ML and product analytics
-- 💬 Link to resume : [Resume][1]
 - 🤔 My other work: [Portfolio][3]

 📫 How to reach me:
-        - Email : shreyab20@iitk.ac.in
         - Linkedin : [shreyabhattacharya2001][2]

  ✨ _It’s all 0’s and 1’s_ ✨